openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > REQUIRED.
 A Subject claim identifying the subject to be removed.

-On a successful response, the Event Transmitter responds with a `204 No Content` response.
+On a successful response, the Event Transmitter responds with a "204 No Content" response.

 The following is a non-normative example request where the subject is